On the geometrization of matter by exotic smoothness: Matter from exotic spacetime

-Because of diffeomorphism invariance of the Einstein-Hilbert action, this decomposition do not depend on the concrete realization with respect to any coordinate system.
-Now we switch to a new smoothness structure on $M$ by using a knot $K:S^{1}\to S^{3}$ i.e. we exchange $N(T^{2})$ by $S^{1}\times(S^{3}\setminus N(K))$ and call the resulting exotic 4-manifold $M_{K}$.
-The 4-manifold $M\setminus N(T^{2})$ with boundary a 3-torus $T^{3}$ appears in both 4-manifolds $M$ and $M_{K}$.
-Thus we can fix its action by using a fixed metric $g$ in the interior $int(M\setminus N(T^{2}))$.
-Furthermore a possible boundary term can be ignored because the 3-torus $T^{3}=\partial(M\setminus N(T^{2}))$ is a flat, compact 3-manifold.
-The decomposition of $M_{K}$ gives for the action with a metric $g_{K}$ and scalar curvature $R_{K}$ of the 4-manifold $S^{1}\times(S^{3}\setminus N(K))$.
-To determine the first term in (\ref{eq:relation-action-1}) we consider the integral over $N(T^{2})=D^{2}\times T^{2}$ w.r.t. a suitable product metric.
-The torus $T^{2}$ is a flat manifold and the disk $D^{2}$ can be chosen to embed flatly in $N(T^{2})$.
-Thus, this integral vanishes $S_{EH}(N(T^{2}))=0$ and Using this and (\ref{eq:relation-action-1}), we obtain the relation between the Einstein-Hilbert action on $M$ and $M_{K}$ showing that the \emph{contribution of the exotic smoothness structure to the Einstein-Hilbert action} is given by the action integral over $S^{1}\times(S^{3}\setminus N(K))$.
-We evaluate the exotic action by using a product metric $g_{K}$ with periodic coordinate $\theta$ on $S^{1}$ and metric $h_{ik}$ on the knot complement $S^{3}\setminus N(K)$.
-By the ADM formalism with the lapse $N$ and shift function $N^{i}$ one gets a relation between the 4-dimensional $R_{K}$ and the 3-dimensional scalar curvature $R_{(3)}$ (see \cite{MiThWh:73} (21.86) p.
-520) with the normal vector $n$ and the extrinsic curvature $\mathbf{K}$.
-The 4-manifold $S^{1}\times\left(S^{3}\setminus N(K)\right)$ has a product structure.
-Because of the diffeomorphism invariance of the action, we can choose a special coordinate system but get always the same result.
-The product metric in $S^{1}\times(S^{3}\setminus N(K))$ allows an embedding $S^{3}\setminus N(K)\hookrightarrow S^{1}\times(S^{3}\setminus N(K))$ in such a manner that the extrinsic curvature do not depend on $\theta$ and it can be chosen to be constant $\mathbf{K}=const.$ One obtains the 3-dimensional\emph{ }Einstein-Hilbert action times the length $L_{S^{1}}=\intop_{S^{1}}d\theta$ of the circle $S^{1}$.
-Applying the identity to the integrals one obtains with a constant curvature $\lambda>0$ of the 3-sphere and so The integral over $N(K)=K\times D^{2}$ is completely determined by the boundary (the disk is flatly embedded).
+The integral over $N(K)=K\times D^{2}$ is completely determined by the boundary (the disk is flatly embedded).
 It can be calculated as a term over the boundary $\partial N(K)=K\times S^{1}$, a knotted torus, i.e. we obtain where $X$ is a 2-dimensional expression for the boundary term of the Einstein-Hilbert action.
 We will use the same symbol for the 2-dimensional metric $h$ and its restriction to the boundary submanifold.
 Now we are looking for the action at the boundary.
 As shown by York \cite{York1972}, the fixing of the conformal class of the spatial metric in the ADM formalism leads to a boundary term which can be also found in the work of Hawking and Gibbons \cite{GibHaw1977}.
 Also Ashtekar et.al. \cite{Ashtekar08,Ashtekar08a} discussed the boundary term in the Palatini formalism.
 The main reason for the introduction of the boundary term came from the Hamiltonian formulation of Einsteins theory.
 It has been known since the 1960\textquoteright{}s (see \cite{MiThWh:73} section 21.4-21.8) that in the Hamiltonian quantization of gravity it is essential to include boundary terms in the action, as this allows to define consistently the momentum conjugate to the metric.
 This makes it necessary to modify the Einstein-Hilbert action by adding to it a surface integral term so that the variation of the action becomes well defined and yields the Einstein field equations.
 All these discussions enforce us to choose the following action term at the boundary $\partial(N(K))$ with $H_{\partial}$ as \emph{mean curvature} of $\partial(N(K))$, i.e. the trace of the second fundamental form.
 Of course the mean curvature do not depend on the coordinate $\theta$ of the circle $S^{1}$ above.
-Therefore we obtain for the exotic action (\ref{eq:EH-action-knot-complement})
+The relation (\ref{eq:relation-knot-complement-NK}) can be extended to the case of $S^{1}\times(S^{3}\setminus N(K))$ by using the product structure above to get Therefore we obtain for the exotic action (\ref{eq:EH-action-knot-complement})